gomezcan/scifi-demux/README.md

 # scifi-demux

-A thin, typed, CLI wrapper around your existing **renaming** and **demultiplexing** scripts for scifi‑ATAC FASTQ processing.
+**demultiplexing** scripts for scifi‑ATAC FASTQ processing.
 Provides:

 - One command (`scifi-demux ...`) with subcommands for `rename` and `demux`.
 - YAML config with validation (Pydantic) for plate layouts, well barcodes, and sample design.